-A. The total net asset value of the Investment Company is expressed in Euros.
+A. The total net asset value of the Investment Company is expressed in euros.

 When information about the condition of the total net asset value of the Investment Company must be given in the annual and semi-annual reports and other financial statistics due to legal regulations, or according to the rules specified in the Sales Prospectus, the asset values of the respective sub-fund are converted into euro.
 The value of a share of the respective sub-fund is denominated in the currency specified for the particular sub-fund (or in the currency specified for the particular share class, if there is more than one share class within a sub-fund).

-The net asset value of each sub-fund is calculated on each bank business day in Luxembourg, unless otherwise indicated for the respective sub-fund in the Special Section of the Sales Prospectus ("valuation date").
+The Management Company has entrusted State Street Bank International GmbH, Luxembourg Branch with the calculation of the net asset value (NAV) per share.
+NAV of each sub-fund is calculated on each day, which is a bank business day in the Grand Duchy of Luxembourg (valuation date), unless otherwise indicated for the respective sub-fund in the special ection of the Sales Prospectus ("Calculation of the NAV per share").
 A bank business day is any day on which banks are open for business and payments are processed.